cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-19-setting-up-the-development-environment.md

 Download the latest [Minecraft Forge](http://files.minecraftforge.net/) MDK (Mod Development/Developer Kit) (**NOT the installer!**).
 Extract the zip to any directory.
 You'll need to edit two files in here before you can continue; one will update the version of Gradle and the other will update the MCP (Mod Coder Pack) mappings used for the source code of Minecraft.

-**THIS STEP WAS ADDED AFTER THE TUTORIAL WAS CREATED, AND CAN BREAK A NUMBER OF THINGS FOR INEXPERIENCED MODDERS.
-IT IS NOT RECCOMENDED**
 First, go to <MDK_dir>/gradle/wrapper, where <MDK_dir> is where you installed the MDK.
 In this folder you will find a file named gradle-wrapper.properties.
 Open this and change where it says "gradle-2.14-bin.zip" to "gradle-4.9-bin.zip" (under distributionUrl).
 Then go to the build.gradle file in your root MDK directory.
 Find where it says mappings="snapshot_XXXXXXXX", in the minecraft {} block of code.
 Change "snapshot_XXXXXXXX" to "stable_39".
 This is the latest and final version of mappings for 1.12.2.
+These steps are technically optional, but it is good practice to keep up-to-date with mappings, and using a newer version of Gradle will help speed up the build process and setup commands.

 ![Updating Gradle](/img/1setup/setup12.png)